 Step 1: Prep the Eggs

 Cut your silk ties into large pieces to cover eggs.
-Look for silk ties that have a bold pattern and bright colors.
-The more colorful and crazier the pattern, the better the eggs will turn out.
+You'll need approximately one tie for every three eggs.
 We found the bottom third of the tie was large enough to cover one egg.
-Cut the tie down the middle and remove the inner fabric or foam from tie and trim piece to cover egg.
+Cut the tie down the middle and remove the inner fabric or foam from the tie and trim piece to cover the egg.
 Wrap the tie tightly around the egg, being careful not to crack the eggshell.
 Try to smooth any wrinkles or creases.
 The tighter you wrap it, the clearer the pattern will be.
 Cut a slightly larger square of white cotton fabric and wrap it around the tie-covered egg.
 This will help keep the dye from transferring to the other eggs as you boil them.
-Secure with plain white string or strips of cotton fabric.
+Secure with plain white string or a rubber band.

-Gently set your wrapped eggs into a low stock pot and cover with cold water.
-Be sure there's at least an inch of water covering eggs.
+Gently set your wrapped eggs into a low stockpot and cover with cold water.
+Be sure there's at least an inch of water covering the top of the eggs.
 Add 6 tablespoons of white vinegar.
 Over medium heat, slowly bring water to a boil and cook for a minimum of 20 minutes.
-Remove eggs and place on a baking sheet lined with paper towels to cool.
-Cool them in the refrigerator for easier handling.
+Remove eggs and place them on a baking sheet lined with paper towels to cool.

 Once the eggs are cool, cut off the cotton and silk fabric from each egg.
 Don't reuse the silk fabric on another egg—the design has already been transferred.
 Gently wipe egg dry of any excess moisture.
 If you want to add shine to your silk tie eggs, rub them with a little vegetable oil.
 Store in the refrigerator until ready to add to your Easter centerpiece or basket.
 These eggs are for decorative uses only.
 We don't recommend eating the finished silk tie dyed eggs.